Virenbar/virenbar.github.io/en/projects/GDPIControl.md

 repo: https://github.com/Virenbar/GDPIControl
 github: Virenbar/GDPIControl
 ---
-Small tray application for controlling GoodbyeDPI
+A small application to control GoodbyeDPI from the tray

 #### Features

-- Switching GoodbyeDPI on/off from tray
+* Switching GoodbyeDPI on/off from tray
-- Selecting custom options
+* Selecting custom options
-- Updating blacklist
+* Updating blacklist
-- Autostart at logon
+* Autostart at logon

 #### Screenshots